See No Evil (2006 film): Home media

+The DVD release included audio commentary by writer Dan Madigan, director Gregory Dark and co-executive producer Jed Blaugrund, as well as the actor of Kane, who portrayed the lead protagonist in the film.

 Sequel

-On August 6, 2013, WWE Studios announced a sequel to the film, with Kane reprising his role as Jacob Goodnight.
-The film was directed by the Soska Sisters, and starred Danielle Harris, Katharine Isabelle, Chelan Simmons, Kaj-Erik Eriksen, Greyston Holt, Lee Majdoub and Michael Eklund.
-Filming began on September 23 in Vancouver, British Columbia and ended on October 11, 2013.
-See No Evil 2 was released direct-to-DVD on October 21, 2014.
+On August 6, 2013, WWE Studios announced a sequel to the film, with Kane reprising his role as Jacob Goodnight, the Soska Sisters directing and Danielle Harris, Katharine Isabelle, Chelan Simmons, Kaj-Erik Eriksen, Greyston Holt, Lee Majdoub and Michael Eklund having joined the cast.

+Filmed in Vancouver, British Columbia from late September 2013 to early October 2013, See No Evil 2 was released on DVD on October 21, 2014.